 Segments-We tailor our product offerings and distribution strategy to satisfy distinct customer preferences that vary across geographic regions.
-We believe that we best serve these customer preferences by organizing our business into three reportable geographic segments: North America, Europe and International.
+We believe that we best serve these customer preferences by organizing our business into eleven geographic operating segments that are aggregated into three reportable geographic segments: North America, Europe and International.
 Segment information is presented in the note entitled "Segment Information" in Item 8-Financial Statements and Supplementary Data.

-Because our financial statements are stated in U.S. dollars, currency fluctuations may affect our results of operations and financial position and may affect the comparability of our results between financial periods.
+Because our financial statements are stated in U.S. dollars and much of our business is conducted outside the U.S., currency fluctuations may affect our results of operations and financial position and may affect the comparability of our results between financial periods.

-Principal Products-We manufacture and sell a comprehensive line of safety products to protect workers around the world in the fire service, homeland security, oil and gas, construction and other industries, as well as the military.
+Principal Products-We manufacture and sell a comprehensive line of safety products to protect workers around the world in the oil and gas, fire service, mining, construction and other industries, as well as the military.
 We also provide a broad offering of consumer and contractor safety products through retail channels.
 Our products protect people against a wide variety of hazardous or life-threatening situations.
 The following is a brief description of each of our principal product categories: